saurabhkamboj/forum/README.md

 # Forum

-Forum uses a simple database dseign consisting of 2 entities, post and comment.
+Forum uses a simple database design consisting of 2 entities, post and comment.
 Users can create many posts & add many comments, and interact with other users.

 ## Details